fullmetaltac/interview_questions/js/js.md

 ---

-### How do you redeclare variables in a switch block without an error
+### How do you redeclare variables in a switch block without an error?

 If you try to redeclare variables in a `switch block` then it will cause errors because there is only one block.
 For example, the below code block throws a syntax error as below,